FISCO-BCOS/FISCO-BCOS-DOC/en/docs/design/features/cns_contract_name_service.md

 ## Advantages of CNS

-- simplize call of contract;
+- simplify the call of contract;
-- support transparent update and gray release of contract.
+- support transparent update and grey release of contract.

 ## Comparison with ENS

 ENS is Ethereum Name Service.

 ENS has similar functions with DNS(Domain Name Service), though it doesn't offer Internet address.
-It expresses contract address and wallet address in the form of xxxxxx.eth web address for contract storage and payment transfet.
+It expresses contract address and wallet address in the form of xxxxxx.eth web address for contract storage and payment transfer.
 Comparing it with CNS:

 - ENS maps both contract address and wallet address, so does CNS; contract abi will be empty when it's wallet address.
 - ENS has auction function, CNS does not.